Timewasters: Development

 The programme was created by Taylor, who began working on it in 2015.
 He recalled that "I wanted to write a comedy for young black actors and I saw that shows such as The Inbetweeners, Drifters and Plebs were doing well."
-Taylor was learning to play the trumpet and this interest led him to write about a black jazz band in the 1920s.
+Taylor was learning to play the trumpet, and this interest led him to write about a black jazz band in the 1920s.
 While acting on post-apocalyptic romantic-comedy Cockroaches, Taylor decided to use a high concept and added time travel.
 He wrote a spec script with the working title Black to the Future, which was later changed to Blackwards and then Timewasters.
 Although racial themes run throughout the programme, Taylor has said that it is "first and foremost ... a comedy."

 Timewasters is Taylor's first project writing for scripted television.
 He worked with an editor provided by Big Talk Productions, who were producing Cockroaches for ITV, and improved his script over a few drafts.
 According to Taylor, the programme came at a time when there were "discussion[s] about putting more black talent on screen".
 His spec script drew interest from ITV, which commissioned a rehearsal reading.
 Casting was made through auditions; though the main cast hadn't worked together before, they had a quick chemistry and studio executives thought they were longtime friends.
-Taylor then worked with Barunka O'Shaughnessy and through a series of drafts they improved the humour and pacing of his stories for the first series.
+Taylor then worked with Barunka O'Shaughnessy; through a series of drafts they improved the humour and pacing of his stories for the first series.

 Production

-The programme was shot in Liverpool, taking advantage of the Georgian architecture in the city and period buildings including the Liverpool Athenaeum and Martins Bank Building.
+The programme was shot in Liverpool, taking advantage of the Georgian architecture in the city including period buildings the Liverpool Athenaeum and Martins Bank Building.
 Series director George Kane used a cinematic look for the high-concept sitcom.
 Modern-day scenes used fixed-camera shots, hard surfaces, fluorescent lights and colour schemes that wouldn't appear in earlier periods.
 For the past, he used handheld cameras to give a sense of unpredictability.
 The 1920s scenes had a cohesive colour palette for props and wardrobe, while the 1950s scenes emulated the vivid Technicolor movies of that time.

 Music

-The cast took lessons to act like they could play their instruments, but don't play any music in the series.

 Nick Foster and Oli Julian composed the original music for the programme and arranged the jazzy covers of modern songs.
+The cast took lessons to act like they could play their instruments but do not perform any music in the series.

 Foster posted the Timewasters Season One Original Soundtrack on his SoundCloud account.
 Cover songs include "Hey Ya!", "Return of the Mack", and "Back to Black".
 Songs in series 2 include "This Is How We Do It" (episode 1), "Flowers (In the Pouring Rain)" (episode 2), "Brown Sugar" and "My Angel Lover" (episode 3), "Do You Really Like It?" (episode 4), and "No Letting Go" (episode 5).